Horse64/core.horse64.org/docs/Tutorials/Migrating from Other Languages.md

 }
 ```

-From then on, you can import any neigboring code files for
+You can import neigboring code files as modules.
-use as modules.

 **Note:** In Horse64, **regular code can't be outside
-a `func`** like it could in Python, Javascript, or Lua.
+a `func`** like it might be in Python, Javascript, or Lua.

-Even a simple script must have a `func main` starting point!

 Running a program